ESP LTD EC 256 Review

-The master tone knob allows to switch from a push-pull to a coil-split mechanism and bring those tonal variations.
+The master tone knob allows you to switch from a push-pull to a coil-split mechanism and bring those tonal variations.
 The ESP LH-150B bridge pickup in this guitar offers a brighter, snappier sound than the neck position.
 Whereas, the ESP LH-150N neck pickup helps to bring that higher bass content and warmth.
-Thus, one can enjoy a crisp solo as well as rocking heavier riffs in this guitar.
+Thus, one can enjoy a crisp solo as well as rocking heavier riffs on this guitar.

 Freebies with the ESP LTD EC 256!